About

 4) Test tritium breeding

-One of the missions for the later stages of ITER operation is to demonstrate the feasibility of producing tritium within the vacuum vessel.
+One of the missions for the later stages of ITER operation is to demonstrate the feasibility of producing tritium from lithium within the vacuum vessel.
 The world supply of tritium (used with deuterium to fuel the fusion reaction) is not sufficient to cover the needs of future power plants.
 ITER will provide a unique opportunity to test mockup in-vessel tritium breeding blankets in a real fusion environment.

 5) Demonstrate the safety characteristics of a fusion device